dave-cheever/Conforme-V2/README.md

 ## Demo Scripts

-A demo scripts Azure function has been built to assist with managing demo environment demo, see the `Demo Database Scripts` readme file for more info.
+A demo scripts Azure function has been built to assist with managing the demo environment, see the `Demo Database Scripts` readme file for more info.